April 13, 2020

 Limitations and Implications

 In many ways, these results are unsurprising.
 As the virus imposes heavy demands on healthcare systems, strains international supply chains, and changes the way we work, it will spur innovation in those areas.
 Likewise, as cloud infrastructure is forced to cope with increased traffic and public health professionals strive to harness massive datasets to fight the pandemic, developments in the fields of data and AI will accelerate.
 With changing priorities, innovation in space is likely to stagnate or at least remain unchanged.

-Acknowledging the limitations of this survey is also important: There is significant overlap between the technological fields identified here, partially by design.
+Acknowledging the limitations of this survey is also important: there is significant overlap between the technological fields identified here.
 For example, innovations in data and AI will inevitably affect other fields—most likely, automation and medical technologies.
-That is why the most exciting technological developments driven by the novel coronavirus will probably come at the seams of this survey’s categories.
+For that reason, the most exciting technological developments driven by the novel coronavirus will probably come at the seams of this survey’s categories.

 Analysis of the regional-technological data provides the most interesting feedback.
 The regional differences in expert expectations of innovation, for example, might be explained by different economic systems.
 While more free-market countries will be forced to innovate their changing work practices in a turbulent labor market, government-controlled economies can always create employment on a whim.
 Conversely, more autocratic governments will be less constrained by privacy regulations, popular opinion, and disconnected datasets, allowing them to innovate more efficiently and aggressively with regards to data and AI, and to integrate those technologies into society more rapidly.